verlok/vanilla-lazyload/README.md

 ### Multiple scrolling panels

-> **When to use**: when your scrolling container is not the main browser window, and you have multiple scrolling containers.
+> **Use case**: when your scrolling container is not the main browser window, and you have multiple scrolling containers.

 HTML